JUNKYARD LIFE

 All of this makes more sense when it is revealed that Uncle Pumpkin was loosely “connected”.
 In other words, he had “friends”.
 One of his friends was Carlo Zilli.
 Carlo sold Dad loads of secondary iron re-bar back in the day.
 Part of the deal included cases of wine imported directly from Italy.
 I’ve heard that Dad would show up to parties with an entire case.
 My Uncle Bob reports that it wasn’t exactly of the highest quality, but nobody cared, and everybody drank it.

-There is little doubt in my mind now that both the station wagon and the wedding ring were “hot commodities”.
+There is little doubt in my mind now that both the station wagon and the engagement ring were “hot commodities”.
 I see the ring as an appropriate symbol for my parents’ union.
 My mother wore it on her right hand for many years and then had it made into a necklace.
+Now it is a ring again and belongs to my wife, Natalie.

 Where There's Smoke